Worship is Praising God

 Worship Part 7 – Praising God through Music

-Music can make us dance, jump, scream, and feel empowered but the truth of the matter when we listen to the music we should carefully analyze the lyrics.
-It could sound according to our taste and make us jump but when the lyrics are unacceptable, we have every right to reject it.
-We should consider songs that our heart listens and our ears receive with joy and peace.
+Music can make us dance, jump, scream, and feel empowered, but the truth is that when we listen to music, we should carefully analyze the lyrics.
+It could sound according to our taste and make us jump, but when the lyrics are unacceptable, we have every right to reject them.
+Instead, we should consider songs that our heart listens to and our ears receive with joy and peace.

-Taste with music can separate the members according to age; some members cannot take pop style kinds of music and some remain to the traditional worship songs.
-I don’t see any division if the music is led by the Holy Spirit.
-Different groups base by age has a different acceptable taste.
-We should already know that traditional or modern worship songs make no difference as long as our focus still remains to the One God whom we dedicate the day of worship.
+The taste of music can separate the members according to age; some members cannot take pop style kinds of music, and some remain to the traditional worship songs.
+I don’t see any division if the Holy Spirit leads the music.
+Different groups, based on age, have different acceptable tastes.
+We should already know that traditional or modern worship songs make no difference as long as we focus on the One God to whom we dedicate the day of worship.

-If the refusal for the music continues and growing every service days then it means it is time to reconsider to save the congregation.
-We cannot deny the fact that worship songs have a big impact on our congregation.
-The type of songs must be chosen carefully and the instruments are played with harmony and not making a loud noise.
+If the refusal for the music continues and grows every service day, it is time to reconsider saving the congregation.
+We cannot deny the fact that worship songs have a significant impact on our congregation.
+However, the type of songs must be chosen carefully, and the instruments must be played harmoniously and not make a loud noise.

-For example, like hitting the cymbals too hard, bass, and snare drum aside from guitars and the vocals that distract the concentration and the flow of the Spirit which give excitement and thrill in our body.
+For example, hitting the cymbals too hard, bass, and snare drum aside from guitars and the vocals distract the concentration and the flow of the Spirit, which give excitement and thrill in our body.

-To feel the Spirit is a wonderful feeling of all and being loved is the happiest moment that anyone can experience.
-For a music leader choosing a song is not easy.
+To feel the Spirit is a beautiful feeling of all, and being loved is the happiest moment anyone can experience.
+For a music leader, choosing a song is not easy.
 It needs preparation as the music should be related to preaching.
 The band and choir members also must need time for practice and music arrangements.

-There are music groups today that play powerful, alive, and theologically sound songs of worship, but when you analyze them, they promote a bad theology.
+There are music groups today that play powerful, alive, and theologically sound worship songs, but when you analyze them, they promote a terrible theology.
 We do not know if the songwriter has a different intention in promoting his music and trying to send a different message to the community.
-This is the part and time that we have to use our own discretion and be smart.
+This is the part and time when we have to use our discretion and be innovative.